zendframework/zend-di/docs/book/codegen.md

 ## MVC and Expressive integration

-When you are using zend-di's `ConfigProvider` or MVC `Module`, you can obtain the generator instance from Zend ServiceManager:
+When you are using zend-di's `ConfigProvider` with Expressive or consuming the `Module` class via zend-mvc, you can obtain the generator instance from the service manager:

 ```php
 $generator = $serviceManager->get(\Zend\Di\CodeGenerator\InjectorGenerator::class);